wardtwits/front-end-development-guidlines/js-best-practices.md

   var isValid = (test.value >= 4 && test.success);    // be descriptive in the variables purpose
   function updateSettings () { … }
   var $accountForm = $(‘form#account’);               // jQuery object var

+  // From the Google Closure Library Style Guide functionNamesLikeThis;
+  variableNamesLikeThis;
+  ConstructorNamesLikeThis;
+  EnumNamesLikeThis;
+  methodNamesLikeThis;
+  SYMBOLIC_CONSTANTS_LIKE_THIS;
   ```

 * **Reusability:** Strive to create functions which can be generalized, take parameters, and return values.
 This allows for substantial code reuse and, when combined with includes or external scripts, can reduce the overhead when scripts need to change.
 For example, instead of hard-coding a pop-window with window size, options, and url, consider creating a function which takes size, url, and options as variables.